In this section, you will learn about:

 - 2 Tbsp Steamable Corn

 - 1/ 2 Cup of Chicken Breast (or tofu)

 - 1/ 4 Cup Pico de Gallo (Tomatoes, Onion, Green Peppers)

 Follow the microwavable instructions to make the instant brown rice and corn.
 Chop up vegetables.
 Next heat the chicken or tofu in the microwave while brown rice and corn is cooling.
 Mix in corn and brown rice with vegetables, add in protein.
 Chop avocado and mix in last.

-For more recipe options check out Choose My Plate on Campus for some new ideas!
+For more recipe options check out USDA’s What’s Cooking? for some new ideas!

 Eating Healthy on a Budget